TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/quick-start.md

    line at the bottom of the change description.
 1. When you upload the CL for review, consider posting a comment to the issue with the URL of the pending CL.
-1. Most projects have set up the Bugdroid tool to post a comment to the issue when the CL lands.
+1. Most projects have set up the Git Watcher, formerly Bugdroid, to post a comment to the issue when the CL lands.

 ## How to ask for help and report problems with Monorail itself